 After some time Apple and Google released own guidelines for AR apps.
 Although they are beneficial, they still left blind spots.
 I do recommend to have a look if you didn’t have a chance to learn them.

-For easy searching I sorted all screens in next categories:
+For easy searching I sorted all the screens in the next categories:

 It’s first and the most confusing moment for first-time users.
 An app should gently (or not) let a user know that it needs some info about the environment.

 Once application scanned area and detected planes, a user can start placing 3d content.
 There are different interaction patterns, that can be suitable for different situations.